It’s not enough that your code is readable: it must perform well too.

 If you can offload it to the app or presentation layer, that’s usually the best choice.

-When you join two tables together, the optimizer looks at the table’s statistics to determine cardinally estimates coming out of that join.
+When you join two tables together, the optimizer looks at the tables’ statistics to determine cardinality estimates coming out of that join.

-When you have five tables, for example, SQL does not do a single of all five, it joins two, and then joins the third one, and so on.
+When you have five tables, for example, SQL doesn’t perform a single join across all five simultaneously.
+Instead, it joins two tables, then joins the result to the third one, and continues in this manner.

 Limit the error introduced